agisga/grpSLOPE/_posts/2016-2-12-basic-usage.md

 [1] "Power = 1"

-We see that the method indeed did not exceed the target FDR, while maintaining a high power.
+We see that the method indeed did not exceed the target gFDR, while maintaining a high power.

 ## Lambda sequence

 Multiple ways to select the regularizing sequence $\lambda$ are available.

-If a group structure with little correlation between groups can be assumed (i.e., groups in the standardized model matrix are nearly orthogonal), then we suggest to use the sequence `chiMean`, which is the default.
+If a group structure with little correlation between groups can be assumed (i.e., groups in the standardized model matrix are nearly orthogonal), then we suggest to use the sequence `corrected`, which is the default.

-When groups of predictors cannot be assumed to be nearly orthogonal then the Monte Carlo based sequences `chiMC` and `gaussianMC` can be used.
-However this can increase the computation time significantly.

-The sequences `chiOrthoMean` and `chiOrthoMax` can be used together with the options `orthogonalize=FALSE` and `normalize=FALSE`, when the columns of the model matrix are exactly orthogonal to each other.
+The sequences `mean` and `max` can be used together with the options `orthogonalize=FALSE` and `normalize=FALSE`, when the columns of the model matrix are exactly orthogonal to each other.

-We do not suggest to use any of the other sequences unless you are an expert on the SLOPE method.
+Alternatively, any non-increasing sequence of appropriate length can be used.
+However, we do not suggest to use any other sequences unless you are an expert on the (Group) SLOPE method.